BYU-PCCL/chitchat-dataset/README.md

 If you extend or use this work, please cite the paper where it was introduced:

 ```
-@article{myers2020conversational,
+@inproceedings{myers2020conversational,
    title={Conversational Scaffolding: An Analogy-Based Approach to  Response Prioritization in Open-Domain Dialogs},
    author={Myers, Will and Etchart, Tyler and Fulda, Nancy},
+   booktitle={Proceedings of the 12th International Conference on Agents and Artificial Intelligence (ICAART)},
    year={2020}
  }
 ```

 [perception, control & cognition]: https://pcc.cs.byu.edu